Reset Your Gut In 3 Simple Steps

 Should you do a gut reset?
 How to know if your gut flora is off

-Bloating and constipation are some of the more common gut problems that may appear to be less serious.
-But these are clear signs that your gut bacteria are off-balance.
+Bloating and irregularities are some of the more common gut problems that may appear less serious.
+These are clear signs that your gut bacteria are off-balance.

 Brain fog consists of symptoms such as lack of focus, forgetfulness, and mental fatigue.

 Brain fog means your brain’s mitochondria are struggling to produce enough energy for your brain to function and stay healthy.
-This occurs frequently as a result of oxidative stress and inflammation.
+This frequently occurs as a result of oxidative stress and sensitivity.